Written by CorpsAfrica/Senegal Volunteer Mr. Mama Diop

-But, all my life, I keep on hearing people pronouncing the word “development” but they cannot understand it.
+But, all my life, I have heard people pronouncing the word “development” but they cannot understand it.

 I could see people organizing so many debates about development but they don’t even know.

-A lot of money was wasted in more expensive hotels but the solution is not found til now.
+A lot of money was wasted in more expensive hotels but the solution is not found until now.

-I could see governments contracting a debt which collectively can’t be paid but problems are still here.
+I could see governments contracting a debt that collectively can’t be paid but problems are still here.

 What is development?
 Where is development sleeping?